- Several of his conversations with Margaret.

 - "India and Britain have had a long history together, and when they leave we shall see them out as friends."

-- During production, Ben Kingsley said that through the funeral scene, the Indians tried to prank him by tossing petals onto his nose and face, trying to get him to move.
+- During production, Ben Kingsley said that throughout the funeral scene, the Indians tried to prank him by tossing petals onto his nose and face, trying to get him to move.
 But after a while, they stopped... and got quiet... and then many started to cry.
 Some of them remembered Gandhi, and even after all those years, were moved to sorrow by the thought of his death.

 - From the same scene, those 300,000 extras that made the funeral a record-holder that is unlikely to be broken?
 They weren't paid.
 They were all volunteers, who showed up simply to honor the memory of Gandhi.